drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

 When `drasi wait` returns, your Drasi Source for PostgreSQL is created and ready to use.

 ## Step 3 - Create the Continuous Queries
-The following YAML contains the settings required to create the Continuous Queries you need.
+The following YAML is the content of the `hello-world-queries.yaml` file, which you will use to create the Continuous Queries you need.

 ```yaml
 apiVersion: v1